 The recommended (efficient) size of read operations on this reader.
 This is typically to the block size of the operating system's buffers.
 If that is not known, a value of 2048 or 4096 will probably work well.
+ChunkSize = readNoBlock(n)

-Chunksize = 1 strongly recommends (but cannot guarantee, since buffering occurs in other modules, not this one) unbuffered I/O on this reader.
-Chunksize = 0 is illegal.
+1 strongly recommends (but cannot guarantee, since buffering occurs in other modules, not this one) unbuffered I/O on this reader.
+ChunkSize = 0 is illegal.